macformula/racecar/docs/docs/firmware/dev-setup.md

     git clone --recurse-submodules https://github.com/macformula/racecar.git

----
+You can now start developing in `racecar`!
+However, I recommend you configure your IDE with `clangd`, so continue to the next section.

+## IDE Integration

+_This section is optional but highly recommended._

 ### clangd

 ??? info "What is `clangd`?"

-    [`clangd`](https://clangd.llvm.org/) is our official C/C++ language server.
-It is __not required__ but will make your development experience much nicer.
+    [`clangd`](https://clangd.llvm.org/) is a C++ language server that provides intelligent code completion and errors by analyzing compiler commands C/C++ language server.
 We have configured CMake to export your most recent compilation's build commands meaning you don't need to manually configure include paths or compiler flags for each project.

     Whenever you build a project with the Makefile, `clangd` will see the new `build/compile_commands.json` and immediately update your IDE's include paths.
 When you switch which project or platform you are developing for, simply rebuild the project and your development environment will be automatically prepared.

-__Version__ 16.0.2

-> We hope to update this version soon.
-See [Issue 93](https://github.com/macformula/racecar/issues/93).

-Download `clangd-{OS}-16.0.2.zip` from <https://github.com/clangd/clangd/releases?q=16.0.2> and unzip.
+Download and unzip `clangd-{OS}-16.0.2.zip` from <https://github.com/clangd/clangd/releases?q=16.0.2> under "Assets."

-The executable does __not__ need to be on your PATH.
-Place the binary somewhere convenient and reference it in your IDE (see [IDE Setup](#ide-setup)).
+Place the executable somewhere on your PATH.
+Follow [these instructions](https://clangd.llvm.org/installation#editor-plugins) to connect it to your IDE.

 __Important:__ Create an empty file named `.clangd` in the `firmware/` directory.
 This file indicates the "root" directory of the project, so it will look for `compile_commands.json` in `firmware/build`.